-The action proposed in this EFP includes: (1) a continuation of the SFFT trawl and mesh size exemptions from the 2017 Selective Flatfish Trawl EFP; (2) addition of other elements of the Pacific Fishery Management Council's trawl gear package (see below); (3) an exemption for non-whiting midwater trawl vessels from the prohibition on fishing prior to May 15 (with allowance for midwater fishing inside the RCAs prior to May 15); and (4) an allowance for bottom trawl fishing inside the RCAs.
-The proposed action also includes a number of industry-based management measures to avoid salmon and minimize bycatch to the extent practicable.
+The action proposed in this EFP includes: (1) a continuation of the SFFT trawl and mesh size exemptions from the 2017 Selective Flatfish Trawl EFP; (2) addition of other elements of the Pacific Council's trawl gear package approved in March 2016 (see below); and (3) an exemption for non-whiting midwater trawl vessels from the prohibition on fishing prior to May 15 (and allowance for midwater fishing inside the RCAs prior to May 15) and (4) an allowance for bottom trawl fishing inside the RCAs.

+The proposed action also includes a harvest guideline and bycatch caps for Chinook salmon, as well as a number of industry-based management measures to avoid salmon and minimize bycatch (see Section 2.1).
 More specifically, the EFP proposes the following:

-The major elements of the Council's trawl gear change package are provided in March 2016 Agenda Item G.8, Attachment 1 Gear Changes for the Pacific Coast Groundfish Fishery's Trawl Catch Share Program and are summarized below:

-- No minimum mesh size for bottom trawl or midwater trawl (already included for bottom trawl in 2017 SFFT EFP); - Mesh size measurements taken between knots or corners; - No codend restrictions (i.e., eliminate requirement for single-walled codend only); - Modify SFFT definition to allow 2-seam or 4-seam nets and eliminate requirement of SFFT shoreward of RCA N of 40-10 (already included in 2017 SFFT EFP);
+- I. Several major elements of the Council's trawl gear change package, which are provided in March 2016 Agenda Item G.8, Attachment 1 Gear Changes for the Pacific Coast Groundfish Fishery's Trawl Catch Share Program and summarized below: - No minimum mesh size for bottom trawl or midwater trawl (already included for bottom trawl in 2017 SFFT EFP); - Mesh size measurements taken between knots or corners; - No codend restrictions (i.e., eliminate requirement for single-walled codend only);

-- Eliminate chafing gear restrictions for bottom trawl and midwater trawl; - Multiple gears: any trawl gear allowed onboard, catch must be separated by gear type and recorded on separate tickets by gear type; and - New haul may be brought onboard and dumped on deck before all catch from previous hauls has been stowed; no mixing of hauls until observer has collected samples.
+- Modify SFFT definition to allow 2-seam or 4-seam nets and eliminate requirement of SFFT shoreward of RCA N of 40-10 (already included in 2017 SFFT EFP); - Eliminate chafing gear restrictions for bottom trawl and midwater trawl; - Multiple gears: any trawl gear allowed onboard, catch must be separated by gear type and recorded on separate tickets by gear type; and - New haul may be brought onboard and dumped on deck before all catch from previous hauls has been stowed; no mixing of hauls until observer has collected samples.